shymega/starling-java/README.md

 j4Starling
 ==========

-Java library 4 (for) Starling Bank.
+A Java library 4 (for) Starling Bank.

 ## Disclaimer